hngprojects/hng_boilerplate_python_fastapi_web/README.md

 ## Code Reviews

-- **Review Process**: All code changes must be reviewed and approved by at least one other contributor.
+- **Review Process**: All code changes must be reviewed and approved by at least one mentor.

 - **Review Criteria**: Ensure changes follow the project's coding conventions, are well-documented, and include appropriate tests.